Causality theory of spacetimes with continuous Lorentzian metrics revisited: Other causal structures

 It is possible to repeat the procedure of Section \ref{seckurv} for Sorkin and Woolgar's $\Krel$, and define a relation $\Kurv$ based on $\Krel$-causal curves (the latter class of curves is also studied in \cite[Section 3]{SoWo}).
 On a smooth spacetime, every point admits an arbitrarily small neighborhood $U$ (a convex normal neighborhood) such that $J^+_U = \overline{\ICpw_U}$.
 Thus we conclude that on smooth spacetimes, $\Kurv = J^+$.
 Unfortunately, Example \ref{exnotclos} and Remark \ref{limcurvthm} tell us that $\Kurv$ cannot satisfy push-up with respect to $\ICpw$ on all $\Cdiff^0$-spacetimes.
 That is because, if it did, then $\Kurv \subseteq \krel$.
 Recall that $\Krel$ is closed and contains $\ICpw$.
 It follows that if a curve $\gamma$ is the limit of a sequence of $\Cpw$-timelike curves, then $\gamma$ must be $\krel$-causal.
 However, in Remark \ref{limcurvthm}, we saw an example of such a $\gamma$ where the endpoints are not $\krel$-related to each other, a contradiction.

-A different approach is to consider $J^+$ to be the more fundamental relation, and then find an appropriate notion of chronological order, say $\hat{I}^+$.
-Ideally, we would like all of the following three properties to hold. \begin{enumerate}[label=(\roman*)] \item $\hat{I}^+$ is open and contained in $J^+$. \item $J^+$ satisfies push-up relative to $\hat{I}^+$. \item For every point $p \in M$ and every neighborhood $U$ of $p$, $\hat{I}^\pm(p) \bigcap U \neq \emptyset$. \end{enumerate} This leaves us with only one choice, namely $\hat{I}^+ = \Int J^+$.
-To see this is the only option, note first that any relation not contained in $\Int J^+$ would either not be open or not be contained in $J^+$.
-But if we choose $\hat{I}^+$ strictly smaller than $\Int J^+$, then $J^+$ cannot satisfy push-up relative to it: For if $(p,q) \in \Int J^+$, then we can find a point $r \in \hat{I}^-(q)$ close enough to $q$ such that $(p,r) \in J^+$.
-Hence, push-up can only be satisfied if $(p,q) \in \hat{I}^+$.
-This being said, the following example shows that $J^+$ does \emph{not} always satisfy push-up relative to $\Int J^+$.
+A different approach is to consider $J^+$ to be the more fundamental relation, and then find an appropriate notion of chronological order, say $\Ialt$.
+Ideally, we would like all of the following three properties to hold. \begin{enumerate}[label=(\roman*)] \item $\Ialt$ is open and contained in $J^+$. \item $J^+$ satisfies push-up relative to $\Ialt$. \item For every point $p \in M$ and every neighborhood $U$ of $p$, $\Ialtpm(p) \bigcap U \neq \emptyset$. \end{enumerate}

+\begin{prop} Given $J^+$, if there exists a relation $\Ialt$ satisfying (i), (ii) and (iii) above, then $\Ialt = \Int J^+$. \end{prop}